 The length and content of the oral prelim paper will generally be 30-40 double-spaced pages (excluding title page, abstract, references, figures, and tables).

 Once the adviser approves, the oral prelim paper is distributed to the student's Examining Committee for review.
 The paper should be distributed at least two weeks before the exam.
-The Examining Committee consists of at least three PsyF faculty members and one faculty member on the graduate faculty with an appointment outside the Department of Educational Psychology.
-PsyF students may not use PsyF faculty members with joint graduate school appointments or external affiliations to fulfill the external membership requirement on graduate committees.
+The Examining Committee consists of at least three faculty members from the major (at least two of whom are faculty members in the PsyF program) and one faculty member on the graduate faculty with an appointment outside the Department of Educational Psychology.
+Students may not use Department of Educational Psychology faculty members with joint graduate school appointments or external affiliations to fulfill the external membership requirement on graduate committees.
 Committee members are identified when the Graduate Degree Plan is filed; typically, the faculty serving on a student's Examining Committee for their preliminary oral also serve on their doctoral committee.

 Note: If it becomes necessary to change the composition of your committee, you must obtain signature (or e-mail) approval from the new member(s) to be assigned.
 Send the form to the DGS assistant, who will officially notify the Graduate School of the requested change.
 As a courtesy, be sure to notify the member(s) to be replaced.

 There is no specified date within the academic year when the oral prelim exam is to be taken.
 Plan to take it when:

 The oral prelim may not be held during the summer (unless the members of the assigned committee agree to assemble without substitution).

 The oral prelim exam must be scheduled with the Graduate School (in 316 Johnston) at least one week prior to the exam, after the following conditions are met:

 Successful completion of the oral prelim exam qualifies you as a "doctoral candidate."
 This allows you to begin work on your dissertation, register for thesis credits, and begin to work on your prospectus.